« State-specific resources Nebraska

 Construction Lien Waivers in Nebraska

-Required Format: Nebraska does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Nebraska does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Nebraska does not require waivers to be notarized.
+Required notarization: Nebraska does not require waivers to be notarized.

 Nebraska does not provide statutory lien waiver forms.
 Waivers are governed by general contract principles.
 Parties should ensure any waiver is clear and includes consideration for the release of lien rights.